-Located on a hill surrounded by olive trees overlooking the Eolian Islands, Best Western Plus® Hotel Terre di Eolo is 900m from the beach in Mongiove.
+Located on a hill surrounded by olive trees overlooking the Eolian Islands, Best Western Plus Hotel Terre di Eolo is 900 meters from the beach in Mongiove.
 The Hotel is an ancient rustic farmhouse, dated back to the early 1900, totally renewed and surrounded by nature where it produced local products since the early 1900.
 Totally rebuilt the hotel is surrounded by nature.
 Thanks to its strategic position, guests can easily reach the main attractions of the area: the Eolian Islands, the tourist Patti Marina, the Natural Reserve of Marinello Lakes and the little paradise of the Caves Mongiove.
-Cefalu’ and Taormina are easily reachable in just an hour by car.
-The Hotel has 48 comfortable rooms all with air-conditioning, sea or mountain views, 2 suites with private mini pool and 2 suites with bathtub in the bedroom.
-Our customers can choose between an indoor restaurant or an outdoor restaurant where taste delicious local dishes at km 0 with a wine list with wide choice of Italian labels, or a roof garden where they can relax while enjoying the sea and the Eolian Islands.
+Cefalu and Taormina are easily reachable in just an hour by car.
+The Hotel has 67 comfortable rooms all with air-conditioning, sea or mountain views, 2 suites with private mini pool and 2 suites with bathtub in the bedroom.
+Our customers can choose between an indoor restaurant or an outdoor restaurant where taste delicious local dishes and wine list with wide choice of Italian labels, or a roof garden where they can relax while enjoying the sea and the Eolian Islands.
 To complete the offer the hotel is provided with a conference room, a meeting room, an outdoor pool and an outdoor parking with electric car charging station and a garage at payment.
 From June to September a picnic area close to Mongiove beach with bar, sun loungers is available for guests.

 Best Western Plus